imarunpatel/Ecommerce-Angular-FE/README.md

 ### Ecommerce App - Angular

 An eCommerce web app built with **Angular Framework**.
-It includes features like:
+Features of this this project are:
 * Authentication
 * Showing Dynamic Product and Product description
 * We can also add the product to the cart and view the cart Items